skip navigation

 KCIC Adult Hockey Game Schedule Update

-Update for today - Monday March 18th
+8:30am Update for today - Saturday March 22nd

 Note: - all KCIC adult hockey players must have a current USA Hockey membership and that number needs to be submitted to the league.
 Team rosters will be posted on the website.
+All players must have a photo ID to participate in KCIC adult league hockey games.

 Sub player policy - regarding using a registered KCIC hockey player as a substitute in your game, it's required to notify the opposing captain and get his OK on the use of any sub players.
 Failure to do so will result in a forfeit for the offending team.
 (Players not registered on a KCIC team cannot be used as a sub).